mendix/docs/content/en/docs/appstore/connectors/sap/sap-event-mesh-connector.md

 ### 1.2 Prerequisites {#prerequisites}

-The following roles are required for the user to be able to configure the SAP Enterprise Messaging service:
+The following roles are required for the user to be able to configure the SAP Enterprise Messaging service.
+You must assign the roles to the user in the SAP BTP subaccount for which the SAP Enterprise Messaging service is being provisioned.

 * Enterprise Messaging Developer - developer role
 * Enterprise Messaging Display - read-only role